Superalgos/Superalgos/README.md

 >
 > Otherwise, the logic for building strategies as described in the video is still valid.

-Strategies within a specific Trading System respond to the parameters set for the corresponding Trading System.
-This means they all have the same Base Asset, and they all share the _initialCapital_ (see [Trading System](#trading-system) for further references).
+Strategies within a specific trading system respond to the parameters set for the corresponding trading system.
+This means they all have the same base asset, and they all share the _initialCapital_ (see [Trading System](#trading-system) for further references).

-To start a brand new strategy, go to the Trading System icon and click _Add Strategy_ on the menu.
+To start a brand new strategy, go to the Trading System element and click _Add Strategy_ on the menu.
 Several icons will pop up on the screen.
 As you work on each stage (```Trigger > Open > Manage > Close```), you may need to add the missing items corresponding to certain elements.

 ![Designer-New-Strategy](https://user-images.githubusercontent.com/13994516/63052412-8df2e100-bedf-11e9-9ee9-9f4f4f61eeb3.gif)
 <br/><br/>